Tyabji family: Origin

-The family's rise from humble beginnings to wealth followed a pattern similar to that of most other immigrants involved in commerce, who were generally members of Parsi or Hindu merchant castes.
-Only a few other Muslim trading sects from Gujarat, such as some Khoja or Daudi Bohra families, achieved comparable success.
-Unlike members of these other Muslim trading sects, the Tyabjis avoided major internal struggles with their own religious community regarding financial requests from the community head or issues related to adopting Western ideals, which helped the family become increasingly independent from their community of origin.
-The emergence of the family can largely be attributed to Badruddin Tyabji, a grandson of Mullah Tyab Ali Bhoymeeah, who held great influence with the Muslim community in Mumbai.Following Partition, the majority of the family remained in India, with some emigrating to Pakistan.
+The emergence of the family can largely be attributed to Badruddin Tyabji.
+Following Partition, the majority of the family remained in India, with some emigrating to Pakistan.
 Those who stayed in India, especially those traditionally linked with government service and The Indian National Congress, often benefited from the opportunities created by the emigration of other Muslims and Jawaharlal Nehru's policy of ensuring Muslim representation in public sectors.
-As a result, the Tyabjis showed an extremely high representation in all public sectors, including the Indian armed forces.
+As a result, the Tyabjis showed high representation in all public sectors, including the Indian armed forces.

-The Tyabjis were primarily educated at the University of Oxford, the University of Cambridge, and St. Xavier’s College, Mumbai.
+The Tyabjis were primarily educated at the University of Oxford, the University of Cambridge, and St. Xavier's College, Mumbai.
 With a minority having read at Aligarh Muslim University.
 Children were often sent to private day and boarding schools in the United Kingdom among which a few notable examples include Rugby School, Highgate School, and The Royal School, Haslemere.
-In more recent times, many have attended private day and boarding schools in India including Woodstock School in Mussoorie, Kodaikanal International School, Mayo College, Welham Girls' School in Dehradun, Cathedral and John Connon School, and Bishop Cotton Boys' School.

 Currently, the lingua franca of the Tyabjis is English.